mbta/data_platform/README.md

 An Elixir application that runs the Cubic Ingestion process.
 Further documentation can be found in [Notion](https://www.notion.so/mbta-downtown-crossing/Data-Platform-9f78ea9ad675432c87ab08d6d38280c2).

-### py_cubic_ingestion

-A python package to hold all of the `cubic_ingestion_ingest_incoming` Glue job code, including tests and package requirements.

 ### sample_data

 Sample data that is similar in structure to what we currently have coming into the 'Incoming' S3 bucket.

-### terraform

-A space for engineer's to create infrastructure that support local development.
-See [README](https://github.com/mbta/data_platform/blob/main/terraform/README.md).

 # Links

 * [Architecture Designs (Miro)](https://miro.com/app/board/o9J_liWCxTw=/)
 * [Notion](https://www.notion.so/mbta-downtown-crossing/Data-Platform-9f78ea9ad675432c87ab08d6d38280c2)